LingyuLi-math/starter-academic/content/post/SDU_biye2021/index.md

 ---
-title: Congratulations to Lab217 - The class of 2021 graduates
+title: Congratulations to Lab217 - The 2021 graduates
 subtitle: Congratulations 👋👋 Lab217 - The class of 2021 graduates.

 # Summary for listings and search engines